FTSE propelled higher by strong results, oil

 "The income you are getting on equities versus other asset classes -- with gilts yielding 2 percent and cash yielding nothing -- is one of the reasons we are seeing this buy on dips mentality."

-Solid results also helped boost BSkyB BSY.L, with shares in Britain's dominant pay-TV group adding 3 percent.
+Solid results also helped boost BSkyB, with shares in Britain's dominant pay-TV group adding 3 percent .

-In a reverse of Monday's trading, miners .FTNMX1770 and energy companies .FTNMX0530 led the advance among the sectors.
+In a reverse of Monday's trading, miners and energy companies led the advance among the sectors.

 Sentiment also brightened in Europe, after the European Union agreed to a German-inspired pact for stricter budget discipline, which supporters hope will tackle the underlying causes of the region's debt crisis, and Greece reported "significant progress" in its debt restructuring talks.

-The FTSE volatility index -- a gauge of investor risk aversion -- eased to 19.6, after hitting its highest in nearly two weeks on Monday .VFTSE.
+The FTSE volatility index -- a gauge of investor risk aversion -- eased to 19.6, after hitting its highest in nearly two weeks on Monday.
 But analysts remained cautious.

 "While risk has rebounded, we remain cautious: repeated promises of imminent agreement over the past two weeks have delivered nothing as yet," BNP Paribas' analysts said.